PeterAttardo/Assertainty/ktorm/README.md

 # Ktorm Plugin

-This plugin enables KDataAssertions integration with [Ktorm](https://www.ktorm.org/).
+This plugin enables Assertainty integration with [Ktorm](https://www.ktorm.org/).
 It is parameterized in `org.ktorm.dsl.QuerySource` and `org.ktorm.schema.ColumnDeclaring`.

 ## Usage